D0LLi/evennia/docs/README.md

 Documentation for the Evennia MUD creation system.

 > WARNING: This system is still WIP and many things are bound to change!
-> Contributing is still primarily to be done in the wiki.

-The live documentation is (will in the future be) available at `https://evennia.github.io/evennia/`.
+The live documentation is (will in the future be) available at `httpsnnia/`.

 # Editing the docs